Three-Year Degree Pathways

-First-year and transfer students who plan to enroll at Ohio University may consider obtaining a baccalaureate degree in three years through the three-year degree pathways.
-These pathways are designed to help students plan out in advance their required coursework.
+First-year and transfer students who plan to enroll at Ohio University may consider obtaining a baccalaureate degree in three years.
+Three-year degree pathways are designed to help students plan out in advance their required coursework.
 These degrees are not independent of the more traditional four-year plans, and any degree acquired in three years will involve the same requirements and hours to graduate.

 Most three-year pathways necessitate that a student has already completed substantial college-level course work (30 semester hours or more) prior to enrolling at OHIO.
 These credits must be obtained from acceptable external sources and be deemed transferable by OHIO in order to be applied to a pathway.
 These external sources include the following: